ieee-uottawa/ieeeuottawa-v2/content/pages/index.md

     title: WIE Finally Meet!
     subtitle: ''
     text: >
-      The mission of the IEEE uOttawa Women In Engineering is to inspire, engage, encourage, and empower women to pursue the engineering field.
+      The mission of the IEEE uOttawa Women In Engineering (WIE) is to inspire, engage, encourage, and empower women to pursue the engineering field.
     actions:
       - type: Button